MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

     > [!div class="mx-imgBorder"]
     > ![Configuration conversation trackers](media/ci-admin-conversation-trackers.png "Configuration conversation trackers")
     >[!NOTE]
     >- Storage and conversation tracking are the only required fields for first-time onboarding to conversation intelligence.
-If you'd like, you can publish these settings (skip to step 11).
+Steps 7 to 10, including, are optional.
+You can choose to configure now or later when required.
+If you choose to configure these settings later, you can skip to step 11.
     >- Sales managers can configure the conversation trackers specific to their team.

 7. In the **Sales team management** section, configure the top sellers and hierarchy options as follows:
     - **Call data visibility**: Select the levels of hierarchy for which sales managers can view conversation intelligence data.
-    - **Team members and top performers**: You can view the names of your team members whose calls are being analyzed in conversation intelligence, select your top performers, and delete data if necessary.
+    - **Team members and top performers**: You can view the names of their team members whose calls are being analyzed in conversation intelligence, select their top performers.
 You can choose the top performers manually, or let the application choose them automatically.
 Select one of the following options:
         - **Manually select top performers**: Choose top performers from the list of sellers.
 In the **Top performer** column, select the star icon corresponding to a seller.
 The seller is added to the top performers list, where the seller's data is compared against other sellers.
         - **Enable automatic identification of top performers**: The application automatically selects the top performers based on the number of leads they qualified or opportunities they won.
 When you select this option, you choose whether to rank performers **by won opportunities** or **by lead qualification**.
+    You can skip configuring this section and add your sales team later, when required.
+More information: [Configure and view your team page](../sales/configure-view-your-team-page.md).

     > [!div class="mx-imgBorder"]
     > ![Choose and configure your sales team](media/ci-admin-choose-sales-team.png "Choose and configure your sales team")
-    You can skip configuring this section and add your sales team later, when required.
-More information: [Configure and view your team page](../sales/configure-view-your-team-page.md)

 8. In the **License usage** section, you can view the information about the total call recording processing hours left and used.
 This information view-only and can't be changed.
     > [!div class="mx-imgBorder"]
     > ![View license usage information](media/ci-admin-license-usage.png "View license usage information")